Work Shift Procedures

 Membership keeps track of all hours worked by each member.
 Please email the Work Tracking Team to review your current logged hours.

 Many members are willing to contribute more than 2.5 hours every four weeks; for those we offer the Banked Hours Program.
 All active members with hours exceeding 2.5 will automatically be recorded and kept for future use.
 These hours do not expire as long as you stay active in the system.
-If you ever wish to redeem these banked hours simply contact the Work Tracking Team.
+If you ever wish to redeem these banked hours simply contact the Work Tracking Team BEFORE the shift or end of that cycle (if you’re a committee member).
 Currently, members may apply banked hours up to 3x per calendar year.

 Here’s what you need to do.